dsentker/hashed-uri/README.md

 * Path (/foo/bar)
 * Query String (?qux=baz)

 The configuration allows to modify these components with Bitmask Contants.
-Use `HashConfiguration::setConfig()` to pass the Flags  (use the pipe | to join flags).
+Use `HashConfiguration::setHashConfig()` to pass the Flags  (use the pipe | to join flags).

 For example, consider to add the URL scheme to the hashing process.
 That means that the validation of an URL fails only if the protocols (https <-> http) has changed.